applego/Roo-Cline/README.md

 With Claude 3.5 Sonnet's new [Computer Use](https://www.anthropic.com/news/3-5-models-and-computer-use) capability, Cline can launch a browser, click elements, type text, and scroll, capturing screenshots and console logs at each step.
 This allows for interactive debugging, end-to-end testing, and even general web use!
 This gives him autonomy to fixing visual bugs and runtime issues without you needing to handhold and copy-pasting error logs yourself.

-Try asking Cline to "test the app", and watch as he runs a command like `npm run dev`, launches your locally running dev server in a browser, and performs a series of tests to confirm that everything works.
+Try asking Cline to "test the app", and watch as he runs a command like `pnpm run dev`, launches your locally running dev server in a browser, and performs a series of tests to confirm that everything works.
 [See a demo here.](https://x.com/sdrzn/status/1850880547825823989)

 <!-- Transparent pixel to create line break after floating image -->